nancchan/saas-customer-onboarding-business-systems/salesforce/README.md

 A Salesforce report was created to review customer information, including:

-- Contact Name
+- First Name
-- Email
+- Last Name
 - Phone
 - Account Name
+- Account Owner

-The report was grouped by Account Name to review customer distribution.
+The report was grouped by Account Name to review the distribution of Contacts across Accounts.

 **Screenshot:** `screenshots/reports.png`